 - Submit an Education Credential Evaluation and Authentication Report for foreign transcripts demonstrating equivalency to a Bachelor's degree received at a United States, U.S. territory, or Canadian college or university.

-Please note that colleges and universities in all U.S. territories must be regionally accredited, just as U.S. states are accredited.
+Please note that colleges and universities in all U.S. territories must be regionally accredited, just as those in U.S. states must be accredited.
 In the event your college or university in the U.S. territory is not appropriately accredited, CWRU MSA reserves the right to request an Education Credential Evaluation and Authentication Report.
-Students graduating from an institution in a U.S. territory should confirm that they meet with admission requirements by reaching out to the main office directly.
+Students graduating from an institution in a U.S. territory should confirm that they meet the admission requirements by reaching out to the main office in Cleveland directly.

 Case Western Reserve University has an office of International Student Services that can help coordinate much of the documentation necessary to enroll in our program.